‘If the sky dropped the stars

 Ross Willis’s debut play is a wildly imaginative, irreverent look at life in and after the care system.
 It was premiered at Theatre503, London, in March 2019, directed by Theatre503 Artistic Director Lisa Spirling.

 Wolfie was awarded Best Play at the 2020 Writers’ Guild Awards, and Best New Play at the 2020 Off-West End Awards.
+It also earned Willis a nomination for Best Writer at the 2019 Stage Debut Awards and Most Promising Playwright at the Evening Standard Theatre Awards.

 ‘Playful, anarchic… Willis has a gift for surreal dialogue’